doubleqiao/ROS-log/README.md

      It seems that the "launch" method has relatively higher level.

-- 5.In the [urdf tutorial step 1](wiki.ros.org/urdf/Tutorials/Building a Visual Robot Model with URDF from Scratch)), the example for the "One Shape" case does not work.
+- 5.In the [urdf tutorial step 1](wiki.ros.org/urdf/Tutorials/Building a Visual Robot Model with URDF from Scratch), the example for the "One Shape" case does not work.
 It is because only one link is defined in the urdf file and the tf package can not calculate the transform information which is required by the Rviz to view the model.
 So in order to view the model in Rviz, at lease two links and one joint which relates them sohuld be defined in the urdf file.

+    In the urdf file:
+    -